Michigan vs. Iowa odds, prediction: 2026 college basketball picks for March 5 from proven model

 The third-ranked Michigan Wolverines will look to stay perfect on the road when they take on the Iowa Hawkeyes in a Big Ten matchup on Thursday night.
 Michigan is coming off an 84-70 win at Illinois on Friday, while Iowa dropped a 71-69 decision at Penn State on Saturday.
 The Wolverines (27-2, 17-1 Big Ten), who won the regular-season championship, are 10-0 on the road this season.
 The Hawkeyes (20-9, 10-8 Big Ten), who are tied for eighth in the conference, are 15-2 on their home court.

 Tipoff from Carver-Hawkeye Arena in Iowa City, Iowa, is set for 8 p.m.
 ET.
-Michigan leads the all-time series 100-68, including wins in eight of the last 13 meetings.
-Michigan is an 8.5-point favorite in the latest Michigan vs. Iowa odds from DraftKings Sportsbook, while the over/under for total points scored is 145.5.
+The Wolverines are 8.5-point favorites in the latest Michigan vs. Iowa odds from DraftKings Sportsbook, while the over/under for total points scored is 145.5.
 Before making any Michigan vs. Iowa picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: